M-ZubairAhmed/M-ZubairAhmed/src/posts/05-setting-up-webpack-for-react-project-doesnt-have-to-be-scary/index.md

 "start": "node_modules/.bin/webpack-dev-server --config webpack.dev.config.js",
 ```

 Now you must be seeing that our terminal didn't threw any error when we starter the server.
 You may now go to the localhost which is mentioned there.
-Dont be disappointed if you see just bunch of folders over in your website, we havent configured the app to output **HTML** yet so its just showing us the content of the website instead.
+Don't be disappointed if you see just bunch of folders over in your website, we haven't configured the app to output **HTML** yet so its just showing us the content of the website instead.

 ### [Make app spit html](https://github.com/M-ZubairAhmed/react-scaffolding-kit/commit/7612a5cb99635fb0d87b983304ac3a1264893269)